How-To Guides | Sanitizers - Comparison guide to help you choose wisely

 Rainforest Blue

-We do not recommend this product since the introduction of the advanced, EPA-registered Cleanwater Blue system.
 We've heard reports of problems with staining, and performance issues, especially with well water or water with significant calcium content.

-Cleanwater Blue bactericide/algicide also requires less monitoring and testing-- adjusted just twice a month.
 NOTE: Rainforest Blue is no longer legal for sale in most states.